-Clients’ emotions impact customer experience and satisfaction, trust and even brand loyalty – enter the concept of emotional banking.
+Clients’ emotions have a huge effect on customer experience and satisfaction, trust and even brand loyalty.
+It’s time to embrace them.

 Needs and habits

-Financial institutions can improve the emotional connection of customers with money by offering digitally-inspired experiences that blend the human touch with smart automation and artificial intelligence, Cognizant says in its latest report.
+Financial institutions can improve customers’ emotional connection with money by offering digitally-inspired experiences that blend the human touch with smart automation and artificial intelligence.
 By combining sentiment analysis with big data, for example, banks can identify trends in clients’ social networks and among their influencers.
 AI offers powerful predictive insights that drive top- and bottom-line performance.

 Contradictory as it may sound, advisory tools can combine machine intelligence with human emotion.
 Morgan Stanley, for example, has equipped its advisors with algorithmic assistants that send multiple-choice recommendations based on variables, such as market changes or customer life events.
 They hope that their “next best action” project will provide better solutions for wealthy families than “mere software allocating assets for the masses”.

 This post was originally published on 29 November 2017 and has been updated to include recent developments.